Taking Lab Exams

 To complete these steps, it’s important to know how our class’ server folders are organized.

-Many ics classes have folders on the server; ours is called ics-21-jacobson.
+Many ics classes have folders on the server; ours is called ics-21.
 You get to it (most easily) by first clicking on the Start, then All Programs, then Instructional Files on Masterhit (it’s at the top of the menu).
-A window will appear; click on the ics-21-jacobson icon.
-Once you have opened the ics-21-jacobson folder, you access its folders in the same way as you do folders elsewhere (such as on the C: drive).
-Within ics-21-jacobson are three folders, Files, Lab Exams and Dropboxes; only the last two are used when taking lab exams.
+A window will appear; click on the ics-21 icon.
+Once you have opened the ics-21 folder, you access its folders in the same way as you do folders elsewhere (such as on the C: drive).
+Within ics-21 are three folders, Files, Lab Exams and Dropboxes; only the last two are used when taking lab exams.

 The Lab Exams folder

-When taking a lab exam, you copy the folder for your section number to your computer.
+When taking a lab exam, you copy to your computer the Version folder the TA instructs you to use.

 The Dropboxes folder